enkidevs/curriculum/csharp/csharp-core/using-visual-studio/csharp-projects.md

 ## Content

-The best way to learn code is to write some!
+The bests way to learn code is to write some!

 Let's use Visual Studio to create a Console App called HelloWorld.